konstantin-lukas/money-calculator/README.md

 When adding new features or fixing bugs please keep in mind the current architecture of the software:

 ![UML class diagram](./uml-class-diagram.png)
+### Testing
+Tests are written for jest inside the tests folder.
+Again, if you've installed the dev-dependencies you should have everything set up.
+Jest is using ts-jest to compile the typescript files on the run, so you don't have to compile the files with webpack first and can test files individually.
+Just write your tests and run the test npm script.

 ## How to Use
 This library is currently released in 3 versions: a umd version, a commonjs version,